Looking for the best things to do in Bath, England?

 #7.
 Soak in the Hot Springs of Thermae Bath Spa

-- Book your Thermae Bath Spa tickets here:
+Book your guided tour of Thermae Bath Spa here:

 #8.
 Visit The Royal Crescent

 As well as one of Bath’s most iconic landmarks, The Royal Crescent is one of the most famous streets in England.
-This curved row of 30 uniform Georgian townhouses was constructed in the 1770s, and looks exactly as thy did when they were first built 250 years ago.
+This curved row of 30 uniform Georgian townhouses was constructed in the 1770s, and looks exactly as it did when it was first built 250 years ago.

 Though most of the townhouses on the Royal Crescent are private homes, Number 1 Royal Crescent is now a museum, furnished with authentic decorations and period furniture and showing how Bath’s most fashionable Georgians lived during the 18th Century.